Canada

 • 29% for other donations.

-8. Starting 2019, Canadian government pension plan contributions were increased by an enhancement that will be phased-in over seven years.
-The enhanced portion is deductible, while the non-enhanced base portion remains eligible for a tax credit.
+8. Canadian government pension plan contributions comprise a base amount and additional amount.
+The enhanced and additional portions are deductible, while the base portion remains eligible for a tax credit.

 9. In Quebec, federal values are reduced by 16.5%.
 The amount shown reflects this reduction.